-An error will be given if any other character is used outside a comment.
+A compile-time error will be given if any other character is used in a GLSL token.

-There are no trigraphs.
-There are no escape sequences or other uses of the backslash beyond use as the line-continuation character.
+There are no digraphs or trigraphs.
+There are no escape sequences or uses of the backslash beyond use as the line-continuation character.